Living a carefree life with edema!

 Flat-knit compression garments alleviate the symptoms of lymphedema and lipedema due to their structural stability.
 In the treatment of lymphedema, the purpose of compression is to manage symptoms and slow the further progression of the disease; however, compression is also effective at providing relief during severe stages.
 In the treatment of lipedema flat-knit compression is very well suited for treatment in severe stages.

 Because edema affects each individual in different ways, your compression garments should be custom-fit and cater to your specific needs.

-- Supple microfiber and soft, two-way knit for optimal wearing comfort
+- Supple microfiber and soft, two-way knit for optimal comfort

-- Perfect fit for individual body measurements thanks to anatomically tailored seams
+- Perfect fit thanks to anatomically tailored seams

 - Extra-soft comfort zones for carefree mobility

 At Bauerfeind, we are passionate about our products and the amazing people who wear them!
 When it comes to treating Lymphedema or Lipedema we believe in a holistic approach ensuring that the patient's overall well-being is the most important factor!

 Our goal is to create a supportive community to spread knowledge and awareness!
 We would love to hear about your personal experiences and your favorite feel-good tips!